 ‘I was looking at my neighbour’s cottage,’ said the young woman.

 ‘What!
-Tom, the gardener’s wife?—little Polly, she used to be called; and a very pretty cottage it is, too!
+Tom, the gardener’s wife?
+She used to be called — little Polly and a very, pretty cottage it is, too!
 Looks thriving, doesn’t it?’

 ‘It was a lot of flax that she spun in the winter,’ interrupted the cobbler; ‘and a Sunday gown, as good green stuff as ever was seen, and, to my knowledge, a handsome silk handkerchief for an apron; and a red waistcoat for her goodman, with three rows of blue glass buttons, and a flitch of bacon in the chimney, and a rope of onions.’

 ‘O, she’s a lucky woman!’ exclaimed Bella.

 ‘Ay, and a tea-tray, with Daniel in the lion’s den upon it,’ continued the cobbler; ‘and a fat baby in the cradle.’